samuel-book/late_reperfusion_lit/_sources/mini_reviews/large_core.md

-# What is large core ischaemic stroke
+# What is large core ischaemic stroke?

 A large-core ischemic stroke occurs when there is a significant blockage in blood supply to a large area of the brain, resulting in extensive brain tissue death.
 This condition is specifically characterized by: